jlacasa/stat705_fall2024/assignments/final_project.md

 # Final project

 Students will engage in a semester-long project.
+Semester projects may deal with any topic that interests the student, as long as it is approved by the instructors.
+Broadly, students are expected to identify a research problem and develop an appropriate statistical model to solve that problem.
+Students are also expected to produce a reproducible statistical analysis and a tutorial (e.g., a pdf of html file describing the code).

 <img src="https://raw.githubusercontent.com/FortAwesome/Font-Awesome/6.x/svgs/regular/lightbulb.svg" width="50" height="50"> This type of activities is an example of active learning, that has shown significant advances ---.

 ## Learning objectives